saucelabs/elemental-next/frontend/docs/non-updated-tips/12-opt-out-of-ab-tests/javascript.md

 + Variation 1: `A/B Test Variation 1`
 + Opt-out: `No A/B Test`

-Let's kick things off by loading our requisite libraries, declare our test class, and wire up some setup and teardown methods for our tests.
+Let's start by loading our requisite libraries, declare our test class, and wire up some setup and teardown methods for our tests.
+==**`!!
+Deprecated code needs replacing !!`**==

 ```javascript
 // filename: test/abOptOut.spec.js